On this page

 4. Examples of incidents that may be adjudicated by letter include, but are not limited to minor violations of the Room and Board Agreement and other Residential Life Policies, such as noise and prohibited items.

-1. Conduct Review Meetings are formal meetings between a respondent and a Conduct officer to determine if a violation has occurred based on the preponderance of the evidence, and issue the appropriate sanctions(s).
-Conduct Review Meetings typically following the following steps outlined below:
+2. Conduct Review Meetings are formal meetings between a Respondent and a Conduct Officer to determine if a violation has occurred based on the preponderance of the evidence, and issue the appropriate sanctions(s).
+The Procedural Coordinator or designee will assign a Conduct Officer to the matter.

 1. Notice to Respondent(s) of alleged charges along with date, time, and location of the Conduct Review Meeting.

-2. The purpose of the Conduct Review Meeting is to offer the student an opportunity to inform the College, verbally or through a written statement, of any facts they believe should be considered in determining whether they are responsible for a reported violation and if they are, what sanctions may be appropriate.
+4. The purpose of the Conduct Review Meeting is to offer the Respondent an opportunity to inform the College, verbally or through a written statement, of any facts they believe should be considered in determining whether they are responsible for a reported violation and if they are, what sanctions may be appropriate.

-3. If the College requests that the student attend a Conduct Review Meeting and the student does not do so for any reason whatsoever, the College will still proceed to address the situation, and determine if the student is responsible for the reported violation, or a related violation, and confirm the imposition of any appropriate student conduct action in the absence of the student.
-The student will be notified in writing of the outcome and any sanctions assigned.
+5. If the College requests that the Respondent attend a Conduct Review Meeting and the Respondent does not do so for any reason whatsoever, the College will still proceed to address the situation, and determine if the Respondent is responsible for the reported violation, or a related violation, and confirm the imposition of any appropriate student conduct action in the absence of the Respondent.
+The Respondent will be notified in writing of the outcome, any sanctions, and the opportunity to appeal.

-5. The student can provide the Conduct Officer with names of witnesses with relevant information, and/or documents or information to be reviewed that pertain to the alleged violation.
+7. The Respondent can provide the Conduct Officer with names of witnesses with relevant information, and/or documents or information to be reviewed that pertain to the alleged violation.
+This information must be provided to the Conduct Officer more than 48 hours prior to the meeting to allow for review of the information or interviews to take place prior to the Conduct Review Meeting.
 Other students with whom the College wishes to speak are expected to be truthful and participate as requested.
-The conduct officer may impose limits upon the number of witnesses and the amount of information that may be introduced where the conduct officer determines that the proffered information is cumulative, redundant or immaterial.
+The Conduct Officer may impose limits upon the number of witnesses and the amount of information that may be introduced where the Conduct Officer determines that the proffered information is cumulative, redundant, or immaterial.

-6. Students are permitted to have an advisor accompany them during a Student Conduct Meeting.
+8. Students are permitted to have an advisor accompany them during a Student Conduct Meeting.
+An advisor may not answer on behalf of the student, or otherwise, actively participate in the student conduct process.
 A student should select an advisor whose schedule allows attendance at the scheduled date and time for the meetings.
-Student Conduct Meetings will not be rescheduled due to schedule conflicts for the advisor.
-An advisor may not answer on behalf of the student, or otherwise, actively participate in the student conduct process.
+Student Conduct Meetings will not be rescheduled due to schedule conflicts of the advisor.

-7. The person designated as the Conduct Officer may speak with other individuals or review written materials, oral materials or property, as the conduct officer deems appropriate, to review the situation and to make a determination of whether the student is responsible for the reported violation, or a related violation.
+9. The person designated as the Conduct Officer may speak with other individuals or review written materials, oral materials or property, as the Conduct Officer deems appropriate, to review the situation and to make a determination of whether the Respondent is responsible for the reported violation, or a related violation.
+The Conduct Officer will make this information available to the Respondent to be able to respond prior to a decision on the matter.

 1. Review of allegations of misconduct of individual student members will be determined under the Community Standards prior to the determination of Student Organization alleged violations.